 Skip to main content

-Upload JUnit reports API
+Upload JUnit XML reports API

 Upload API helps users import JUnit test reports in XML format into Test Observability.
 You can include this API in the CI workflow as a step, for a seamless integration with Test Observability.

-Note: While most test frameworks have a built-in JUnit XML export feature, please be aware that these JUnit reports have limitations in terms of the information they can hold.
-Therefore, certain features in Test Observability such as test execution video, will not be available when using JUnit reports as a data source.
+Note: While most test frameworks have a built-in JUnit XML export feature, please be aware that these JUnit XML reports have limitations in terms of the information they can hold.
+Therefore, certain features in Test Observability such as test execution video, will not be available when using JUnit XML reports as a data source.

 API details